askap-vast/vast-pipeline/README.md

 # Askap Pipeline Prototype
-This repository hold the code of the Radio Transient detection pipeline for the ASKAP project.
+This repository holds the code of the Radio Transient detection pipeline for the ASKAP project.

-Installation instrucitons are described in [`INSTALL.md`](./INSTALL.md).
+Installation instructions are described in [`INSTALL.md`](./INSTALL.md).

 ## Pipeline Configuration
 The following instructions, will get you started in setting up the database and pipeline configuration